LAB DIRECTOR: Laurie Richmond

 Thesis Title: Assessing Fishermen’s Perceptions of the Ecology and Management of the California North Coast Marine Protected Area Network

-Where are they now?
-Working as a research assistant at San Diego State University on a project collecting local ecological knowledge from commercial fishermen.
+What did they do after graduating?
+First: Working as a research assistant at San Diego State University on a project collecting local ecological knowledge from commercial fishermen; Next: Fisheries Liaison for the West Coast at Vineyard Wind

 Emma Lundberg (MA)